Arcadia-Science/2024-chlamy-mutant-motility-pub/README.md

 This repository uses conda to manage software environments and installations.
 If you do not already have conda installed, you can find operating system-specific instructions for installing miniconda [here](https://docs.anaconda.com/miniconda/).
 After installing conda, navigate to a directory where you would like to clone the repository, and run the following commands to create the pipeline run environment.

-Start by cloning the repository and installing the required dependencies into a fresh conda environment.
+Start by cloning the repository and installing the required dependencies into a fresh conda environment:
 ```{bash}
 git clone https://github.com/Arcadia-Science/2024-chlamy-mutant-motility-pub.git
 cd 2024-chlamy-mutant-motility-pub